 Two hundred years ago a prince who was third in line for the throne set his heart on an actress.
 Her name was Dora Jordan.
 Born in poverty, she’d become Great Britain’s most famous comic and grew fabulously wealthy and beloved.
 The two set up a home together and were happy and blessed with an embarrassing number of children.
 Then, he became heir to the throne and she was dead.
 Her fans were outraged but her children and Prince William remained silent.
 I wrote a novel about what happened after, giving her a secret daughter who takes up her grievance.
 I just signed a contract for it with Rouge Phoenix Press.
 The e-book will be published in September, 2018 with paper backs available a little later.

 Here’s the synopsis:

 Grace Clare works at the Royal Institution under the direction of the well-known chemist Michael Faraday.
 But science isn’t all she has on her mind.
 She learns that her birth mother was famous comic actress Dora Jordan.
 Grace is dangerously drawn into the tale of Dora’s mysterious, unjust death after her twenty-year relationship with the prince who now occupies the throne–a man who betrayed his life partner and mother of his children.
 As the only child free to do so, Grace travels to Paris for work and to view her mother’s lonely grave.
-Awash with the injustice of the cruel betrayal, will Grace be doomed to a tragic life of seeking revenge for her mother or like her mother will she be laughing in the end?
+Awash with the injustice of the cruel betrayal, will Grace be doomed to the curse of her mother’s broken heart?

 This novel is different from my others in that it’s written in third person –an appropriate point of view for the British Empire.
 The protagonist is more emotional and more vulnerable than my others.
 And, in keeping with the times–1832–the book is less absurd.
 The science is 100% realistic–based in 1832.